-In 2005, the OSU College of Medicine’s Department of Family Medicine created the Clinic for Integrative Medicine, a multidisciplinary clinic located at 2000 Kenny Rd.
+In 2005, the OSU College of Medicine’s Department of Family Medicine created the Integrative Medicine Clinic, a multidisciplinary clinic located at 2000 Kenny Road.
 The first of its kind at an academic medical center in central Ohio, the clinic offers integrative care from medical doctors, plus chiropractic, massage and acupuncture therapy.
-Under the leadership of Dr. Glen Aukerman, the founding medical director (and author of Better Health in 120 Days), and managed by Maureen Sorensen, the clinic has grown to provide nearly 30,000 visits annually.
-Learn how to make an appointment at the Clinic.
-Driving directions to the Clinic.
+Under the leadership of Dr. Glen Aukerman, the founding medical director (and author of Better Health in 120 Days), the clinic has grown to provide nearly 25,000 visits annually.

 The same year saw the creation of Ohio State’s Center for Personalized Health Care and an employee benefits plan that fosters a culture of well-being called Your Plan for Health.
 In 2008, Ohio State’s Wexner Medical Center was one of the first 50 academic medical centers in North America to be accepted into the prestigious Consortium of Academic Health Centers for Integrative Medicine.
 In the spring of 2010, OSU hosted the Consortium’s annual meeting, with keynote addresses by Ohio State University President E. Gordon Gee and Senior Vice President for Health Sciences, Steven G. Gabbe.